mula-dm/flask_demo/README.md

 -------------------
 # Requirements

-0.0: This scrip currently tested only on ubuntu 21.04!
+0.0: This script currently tested only on ubuntu 21.04!

 0.1: For spin up, env we need installed and configure AWS CLI https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html